-8.1 Citizens have a number of rights in connection with their dealings with the Council.
+- 8.1 Citizens have a number of rights in connection with their dealings with the Council.
 These are set out in more detail in Article 3.
 Some of these are legal rights, whilst others depend on the Council's own processes and can be amended or extended by decision of the Council.
-The local Citizens' Advice Bureau can advise on individuals' legal rights.

-8.2 Citizens have the right to:

-- (a) vote at local elections, if they are registered; - (b) contact their local Councillor(s) about any matters of concern to them; - (c) obtain a copy of the Constitution; - (d) attend meetings of the Council and its committees except where, for example, personal or confidential matters are being discussed; - (e) inspect agendas and reports except where, for example, a report has been written about a confidential matter: - (f) petition to request a referendum on a mayoral form of executive; - (g) speak at committees (See Part 4 (b) Committee Rule of Procedure nos.
-2 16); - (h) complain to the Council under its internal complaints process; - (i) complain to the Local Government Ombudsman if they think the Council has not followed its procedures properly however, they should only do this after raising the complaint with the Council and giving the Council a chance to respond; - complain to the Council's Monitoring Officer if they have evidence which they think shows that a Member has not followed the Council's Code of Conduct for Members;
+Citizens' Advice can advise on individuals' legal rights. - 8.2 Citizens have the right to: - (a) vote at local elections, if they are eligible and registered; - (b) contact their local Councillor(s) about any matters of concern to them; - (c) access a copy of the Constitution; - (d) attend meetings of the Council and its committees except where, for example, personal or confidential matters are being discussed; - (e) inspect agendas and reports except where, for example, a report has been written about a confidential matter; - (f) petition to request a referendum on a directly elected mayoral form of executive; - (g) speak at committees (See Part 4, Section 1(B)); - (h) complain to the Council under its internal complaints process; - (i) complain to the Local Government Ombudsman if they think the Council has not followed its procedures properly however, they should only do this after raising the complaint with the Council and giving the Council a chance to respond; - (j) complain to the Council's Monitoring Officer if they have evidence which they think shows that a Member has not followed the Council's Code of Conduct for Members: - (k) inspect the Council's accounts and make their views known to the external auditor. - 8.3 Where members of the public use specific Council services they may have additional rights.
+These are not covered in this Constitution.
+The Council will also provide further opportunities for involvement through consultation and through invitations to participate in working groups or panels. - 8.4 A statement of the rights of citizens to inspect agendas and reports and attend meetings is available at the Council's offices. - 8.5 The Council welcomes participation by the Borough's citizens in its work.